About

 BEK Forum, Vienna, Austria

-Across series such as Signal, Glacier, Quantum, Horizons, Moon, and Mars, Tan Mu transforms infrastructures, geological processes, and cosmic viewpoints into visual fields where macro and micro scales coexist.
+Across series such as Signal, Glacier, Quantum, Horizons, and Moon, Tan Mu transforms infrastructures, geological processes, and cosmic viewpoints into visual fields where macro and micro scales coexist.
 Submarine cables become emotional and neural maps.
-Ice records planetary time.
+Ice becomes a recording system for planetary time.
 Scientific apparatuses become instruments of expanded perception.
-Horizons become cognitive boundaries.
+Horizons emerge as cognitive boundaries rather than fixed lines.
+This approach is particularly visible in the ongoing Signal series, which examines global communication through submarine fiber optic infrastructures.
+Systems that usually remain abstract or inaccessible are reconfigured as visual fields moving between structure and sensation.

-Her work has been exhibited internationally, with solo exhibitions at Peres Projects (Berlin and Milan, 2022) and BEK Forum (Vienna, 2025).
-She has participated in group exhibitions at ERES Foundation, Munich; Ruttkowski;68, Paris; Tang Contemporary, Beijing; Rusha & Co, Los Angeles (2026); Arario Gallery, Shanghai (2025); Penske Projects, New York; Winter Street Gallery, Martha’s Vineyard (2024); and YveYANG, New York (2023).
-Her work has been reviewed internationally and is held in major public and institutional collections, including The Dubai Collection, the Carmen Thyssen Bornemisza Collection, the Utah Museum of Fine Arts, the Institute for Electronic Arts, the Central Academy of Fine Arts Collection, and the Alfred School of Art and Design Collection.
+Her work has been exhibited internationally, with solo exhibitions at Peres Projects, Berlin (2022) and Milan (2022), and BEK Forum, Vienna (2025).
+Group exhibitions include ERES Foundation, Munich; Ruttkowski;68, Paris; Tang Contemporary, Beijing; Rusha & Co, Los Angeles (2026); Arario Gallery, Shanghai (2025); Penske Projects, New York; Winter Street Gallery, Martha's Vineyard (2024); and YveYANG, New York (2023).

 Full CV and portfolio upon request at tan@tanmustudio.com